 Trained Service Dogs For Veterans Seattle, WA

 Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
 Each Veteran's healing journey is unique, and some days are difficult.
 From the roughly 2.7 million Americans that have deployed to Iraq and Afghanistan since 2001, it's estimated that 1 in 5 is experiencing Post Traumatic Stress Disorder (PTSD).
 TBI, MST, PTSD, and PTSD can cause a host of symptoms that interfere with daily living, making it difficult to get sleep, socialize, or maintain independence.

-Service dogs provide immense support for Veterans to improve their quality of life.
-Our purpose at PAVE is to help more Veterans access the benefits of service dogs.
-Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
+Veterans receive tremendous support from service dogs, which can help improve their quality life.
+PAVE's mission is to make it easier for more Veterans to enjoy the benefits of service dogs.
+By offering customized training and lifetime support, we make a tangible and significant difference in the lives of Veterans.
 If you're a Veteran who is ready to regain your independence, contact us today to learn more.

-Veterans with psychological and/or physical disabilities experience an array of complex and chronic symptoms like nightmares, difficulty socializing, depression, and anxiety.
-A PAVE service dog can complete specialized tasks for Veterans to improve their quality of life.
+Veterans with psychological and/or physically disabled veterans experience a range of complex and persistent symptoms including nightmares, depression, difficulty socializing and anxiety.
+PAVE service dogs provide specialized tasks for Veterans to improve their quality of life.
 PAVE service dogs are able to help with simple tasks as well as providing support for those facing significant challenges.